timoreo22/placetux-bot/README.md

 -  Multiple fields can be passed into the arrays to spawn a thread for each one.
 - If you use 2 factor authentication (2FA) in your account, then change "password" to "password:XXXXXX" where XXXXXX is your 2FA code.
+- Images are configurable but require a "positions.json" in the same directory as the image_url

 ## Run the Script